Taylor Swift’s “ME!” Shows An Unhealthy Relationship

 Advertisement

 And while many fans are loving Swift’s new song, others have concerns.
-“I am a @taylorswift13 fan, but I am tired of hearing strong females apologise for their ‘psycho’ behaviours on the phone, and then act bubbly and nothing is wrong instantly continuing the stereotype of a loving relationship is filled w/ drama,” Allie McCarthy Platt tweeted.
+“I am a @taylorswift13 fan, but I am tired of hearing strong females apologize for their ‘psycho’ behaviors on the phone, and then act bubbly and nothing is wrong instantly continuing the stereotype of a loving relationship is filled w/ drama,” Allie McCarthy Platt tweeted.

 Platt tells Refinery29, “Honestly, there have been numerous songs of Taylor’s I’ve loved and encouraged confidence, but ‘ME!’ is not one of them.
 Personally, I am finding myself and other 30-somethings are having to do a lot of work not bringing the drama (we are the ghosting and need-for-answers culture) we experienced in our teens and twenties into healthy relationships/marriages because media painted women’s emotions as ‘psycho’ or ‘over-the-top.'"
 She adds, "The scene at the beginning of her screaming, ‘I’m calm!’ was quite jarring and triggering and not something I want younger generations to experience or emulate.”